 For Assistant Professor of History Dr. Nicole Jacoberger, her dilemma came with not being able to help students who are experiencing hardship.
-“I’ve always had an open office door, and after every class I stayed behind to chat with my students, whether it was about history or something they are going through,” she said, “I hope that my students are really okay going through all of this.”
+“I’ve always had an open office door, and after every class I stayed behind to chat with my students, whether it was about history or something they are going through,” she said, “I hope that my students are really OK going through all of this.”

-The level of empathy, personability, and kindness of the professors at Camden County College is tremendously inspiring.
+The level of empathy, personability and kindness of the professors at Camden County College is tremendously inspiring.

 Just about everything has changed since last March for the staff at Camden County, from learning new technology programs, reconfiguring courses to be lucrative for students, increasing sanitation on campus, parking lot Wi-Fi, to vaccination clinics.
-The around-the-clock effort put in by everyone at the school has allowed the transition to help students continue to succeed; and their efforts are recognized.
+The around-the-clock effort put in by everyone at the school has allowed the transition to help students continue to succeed, and their efforts are recognized.

-Despite the challenges, lots of good has come out of this dark time.
+Despite the challenges, lots of good have come out of this dark time.
 During asynchronous learning, professors have learned skills to make class more diverse even after the pandemic.
-It has also shown them how to be proficient in teaching online, making education more accessible to people with busy schedules. “ I am happy that we can reach a wider audience and that where you live or how you get here is not an obstacle,” said President Don Borden about online school.
+It has also shown them how to be proficient in teaching online, making education more accessible to people with busy schedules. “ I am happy that we can reach a wider audience and that where you live or how you get here is not an obstacle,” said President Borden about online school.

 In addition, the convenience of being able to work from home has been a nice change for some professors, eliminating a long commute and allowing the flexibility to log onto class when needed.

 The faculty members all acknowledge the struggle for students to stay engaged and do well with asynchronous learning.
 However, a message Dr. Choi would like to share with her students is not to worry if they do not get the grades they hope for.
 “You have to do the best you can and that’s all you can do,” she said.
 “Be gentle on yourself.”